substack/fwdb/readme.markdown

 `cb(err)` fires at the end of the operation with any errors.

+If `opts` is an array, each option will be inserted in the same batch.

 ## var r = fw.heads(key, opts={}, cb)

 Return an object stream of all the heads present for the given `key`.